IDEA INFO PROJECTS LIBRARY CONTACT

 ― Louis Kahn

-Now more than ever we need more people with understanding and sensitivity to regulate how we use artificial lighting for our collective benefit, minimizing the harmful impact for the environment.
+Now more than ever we need more people with understanding and sensitivity to regulate how we use artificial lighting.
+The brighter is not always the better.
+It is in the balance between light and shadow that we find value.